 While the definition of “small” varies by industry, it’s typically determined by the number of employees over the past 12 months or the average annual receipts over the past three years.
 In short, the size standard is the largest size that a business—including all of its subsidiaries and affiliates—can be to remain classified as a small business in the eyes of the federal government.

-For example, under the SBA’s standards, an accounting office that makes up to $20.5 million in average annual revenue qualifies as a small business, while an auto repair business can’t bring in more than $7.5 million to maintain “small business” status.
-Most manufacturing and mining industries may have up to 500 employees to be considered a small business.
+For example, under the SBA’s standards, an accounting office that makes up to $20.5 million in average annual revenue qualifies as a small business, while an auto repair business that brings in more than $7.5 million cannot maintain “small business” status.
+Most manufacturing and mining industries may have up to 500 employees and still be considered a small business.

 These criteria are used for a sole proprietor, limited liability company (LLC), partnership, or corporation.